automl/neps/docs/reference/run_pipeline.md

-# The run_pipeline Function
+# The run function

 ## Introduction

-The `run_pipeline` function is crucial for NePS.
+The `run_pipeline=` function is crucial for NePS.
 It encapsulates the objective function to be minimized, which could range from a regular equation to a full training and evaluation pipeline for a neural network.

 This function receives the configuration to be utilized from the parameters defined in the search space.
 Consequently, it executes the same set of instructions or equations based on the provided configuration to minimize the objective function.